Discover cautions and benefits of ginger with homemade ginger recipes!

-Ginger oil is used for making homemade shampoo with extreme caution.
-It helps get rid of dandruff.
-Use it with other citrus oils for a complimentary aroma.
-Enjoy a hint of warm ginger scent in homemade shampoo!
+Ginger oil is used for making homemade shampoo.
+This homemade shampoo gets rid of dandruff with a hint of warm ginger scent.

 --- DR OZ.
 GINGER SCRUB - Exfoliate & Protect

 Combine 1 tablespoon chopped ginger, 4 ounces Epsom Salt and 1 tablespoon lime juice.
 Mix together in a microwave-safe bowl.
 Microwave until the mixture is warm, but not too hot that it can burn your skin.
 Apply to skin, avoiding sensitive areas.
 Rinse with warm water.
 Gently pat dry.
-This ginger recipe will exfoliate our skin and protect it against free radicals caused from UV sun exposure.
+This ginger recipe exfoliates skin and protects it from free radicals, caused from UV sun exposure.